survivejs/webpack-book/manuscript/advanced_techniques/03_configuring_react.md

 JSX is a superset of JavaScript that allows you to mix XMLish syntax with JavaScript.
 A lot of people find this convenient as they get something that resembles what they know already while they can use the power of JavaScript.

 Some React developers prefer to attach type annotations to their code using a language extension known as [Flow](http://flowtype.org/).
 The technology fits React well, but it's not restricted to it.
-[TypeScript](http://www.typescriptlang.org/) is another viable alternative.
+[TypeScript](http://www.typescriptlang.org/) is another alternative.
 Both work with JSX.

 ### Configuring with Webpack